 The latest NDIP report which focuses on the detailed survey of P7 children has been published today.

-- The average number of P7 children’s teeth affected by obvious decay experience in 2017 is 0.49 .
-This is less than half of the average number of teeth affected in 2005 ( 1.29 ).
+- In the school year 2017/18, the average number of teeth affected by obvious decay experience in P1 children was 1.14.
+This is less than half of the average number of teeth affected in the school year 2002/03 (2.76).

-Only 65.6% of P7 children had no obvious decay experience in the most deprived areas compared with 86 .55 % in the least deprived areas.
+- There is a continuing link between area-based socio-economic deprivation and poor dental health among P1 children in Scotland.
+Only 55.8% of P1 children had no obvious decay experience in the most deprived areas compared with 85.9% in the least deprived areas.